After consenting to and submitting this agreement, you will be redirected to the Housing Application Form for completion.

 B. This Agreement is personal to the resident and is not transferable by the resident.
 The resident may not assign, sublease, or transfer her/his right of occupancy created by this Agreement.

-C. The Residence Life Office may make changes to the Agreement by giving the resident a minimum of seven (7) days written notice before changes become effective, with the exception of those changes that will have an impact on the health and/or safety of persons living in the housing facilities.
+C. The Office of Housing & Residence Life may make changes to the Agreement by giving the resident a minimum of five days written notice before changes become effective, with the exception of those changes that will have an impact on the health and/or safety of persons living in the housing facilities.
 Implementation of health and/or safety changes will be immediate.

-A. This Agreement is for residents, who are defined as degree-seeking full-time (12 credit hours per semester) undergraduate students in NDMU Women’s College and applies to the entire 2014-2015 academic year, or from the time this Agreement is placed into effect through the end of the Spring 2015 semester.
-The resident will be deemed in breach of this Agreement if she or he drops below the full-time course load during the Agreement term, however such a breach does not release the resident from the financial responsibility for this Agreement.
-The Vice President for Student Life or designee will have the discretion to approve any exceptions.
+A. This Agreement is for residents, who are defined as degree-seeking full-time (12 credit hours per semester minimum) undergraduate students in NDMU Women’s College, degree-seeking part-time (6 credit hours per semester minimum) graduate students in NDMU CAUS/GRAD program/ PharmD programs, and applies to the entire 2018-2019 academic year, or from the time this Agreement is placed into effect through the end of the Spring 2019 semester.
+The resident will be deemed in breach of this Agreement if she or he drops below their program required course load during the Agreement term, however such a breach does not release the resident from the financial responsibility for this Agreement.
+The Associate Vice President for Student Life or designee will have the discretion to approve any exceptions.

-B. The resident must be enrolled as a student for the 2014-2015 academic year no later than September 15, 2014.
-Failure to be enrolled as a degree-seeking full- time undergraduate student by this date may result in the loss of housing and the cancellation of the Housing License Agreement.
+B. The resident must be enrolled as a student for the 2018-2019 academic year no later than September 1, 2018.
+Failure to be enrolled as a degree-seeking full-time undergraduate student by this date may result in the loss of housing and the cancellation of the Housing License Agreement.

-C. The resident must fulfill mandatory immunization requirements, as outlined by the Residence Life Office and the Loyola University Maryland Health Center in order to occupy her or his room assignment.
+C. The resident must fulfill mandatory immunization requirements, as outlined by the Division of Student Life in order to occupy her or his room assignment.

-D. The University requires all full-time undergraduate students to live on campus until they complete 60 credit hours (junior status) unless they satisfy one of the following exceptions: (1) living with parents or legal guardians in a location which is not more than 30 miles away from the University; (2) over 21 years of age; (3) married or have dependent children; (4) are a military veteran; or (5) has a documented disability that cannot be accommodated within the residential living environment.
-Students are required to provide formal documentation acceptable to the University to verify their exception to the residency requirement, and if living with a parent or legal guardian, an affidavit will be required from both the student and the parent/legal guardian confirming the living arrangements and confirming that any change in those living arrangements will be immediately reported to the Residence Life Office.
+D. The University requires all full-time undergraduate students to live on campus until they complete 60 credit hours (junior status) unless they satisfy one of the following exceptions: (1) living with parents or legal guardians in the Greater Baltimore area; (2) over 21 years of age; (3) married or have dependent children; (4) are a military veteran; or (5) has a documented disability that cannot be accommodated within the residential living environment.
+Students are required to provide formal documentation acceptable to the University to verify their exception to the residency requirement, and if living with a parent or legal guardian, an affidavit will be required from both the student and the parent/legal guardian confirming the living arrangements and confirming that any change in those living arrangements will be immediately reported to the Office of Housing & Residence Life.

 D. This Agreement is for space in the residence halls and not for a particular room type or size or roommate(s).

 E. Proper check-in consists of contacting a Residence Life staff member in the assigned hall during the check-in period and receiving a room key and all check-in materials and publications.
-Failure to properly check into the residence hall by the designated time on the move-in date or a date or time previously arranged with the Residence Life Office may result in the assignment of the room to another student and termination of this Agreement without any refund or nullification of charges as determined by the Vice President for Student Life or designee.
+Failure to properly check into the residence hall by the designated time on the move-in date or a date or time previously arranged with the Office of Housing & Residence Life may result in the assignment of the room to another student and termination of this Agreement without any refund or nullification of charges as determined by the Associate Vice President for Student Life or designee.

 F. If occupancy begins after the semester has started, the student will be assessed room and board on a prorated amount as outlined in the Residence Life Handbook.